 If we could choose our parents, would we choose the same?
 It’s hard to say.
 Our parents are imperfect human beings as we all are.
 However, would I like myself if I were very different?
 The product or another set of parents?
 Who knows!
 I am used to who I am and what I know.
-At the age of 72, I must work to improve myself and be more patient, less sedentary, less eager to have an extra helping of all that tastes delicious – and there are other self-improvement measures that I’d rather not disclose.
+At my age, I must work to improve myself and be more patient, less sedentary, less eager to have an extra helping of all that tastes delicious – and there are other self-improvement measures that I’d rather not disclose.

 My father was the oldest of 8 children, born in a household with modest means.
 His mother, Julia, was the engine of his household – industrious, fast, sharp, courageous, fiercely loyal to her clan and nobody else.
 She had 8 children to feed and was married to a man who was not engineered to be very productive.
 He was good looking and kind.
 Crafty, also, as with 8 children, he knew it best to hide an orange in his sock drawer so that it would be available when he wanted it.
 The trouble was, his kids knew about his stash and giggled about it as kids do when they have one over the adults around.
 Needless to say, competitiveness was wired into the bunch.